By Jason Donaldson

 Nasal breathing is more efficient breathing.
 Due to the size of the nostrils and nasal cavities in comparison to the mouth, the nose better controls how much oxygen we take in and importantly, how much carbon dioxide we breathe out.

-Ever been told to take a deep breath; maybe when you’re angry, stressed, upset?
+Ever been told to take a big, deep breath; maybe when you’re angry, stressed, upset?

-The problem with deep breathing, particularly deep mouth breathing, is that when we breathe out too much air we blow off too much carbon dioxide.
+The problem with taking a BIG breath, particularly a big mouth breath, is that you will follow that up with a big exhale.
+When we breathe out too much air we blow off too much carbon dioxide.

 When our blood is fully oxygenated, we have around 95-99% Oxygen Saturation (SpO2).
 You can’t get any more than that.
 It’s like filling a glass with water.
 Once it’s full, it’s full.
 BUT 99% Oxygen Saturation doesn’t mean the oxygen is in our tissues, like the brain and the muscles, where it’s needed.
 For it to get into our tissues, we need Carbon Dioxide.

 Carbon Dioxide acts like a doorway between the blood and the tissues.
 If we breathe out too much Carbon Dioxide, the door remains shut and the Oxygen cant get from our blood to the tissues.
 But, when we retain some Carbon Dioxide, the door opens and oxygen flows freely into the tissues.